suzannecabral/suzannecabral/README.md

 Skills: React / Node / Express / HTML / CSS / Sass

-- 👯 I’m looking to collaborate on Open-source projects for fun (WoW addons anyone?) or non-profits
+- 👯 I’m looking to collaborate on open-source projects for fun (WoW addons anyone?) or non-profits
 - ⚡ Fun fact: I'm a Tolkien nerd and I love gardening.
 Basically a hobbit.